shaka-project/static-ffmpeg-binaries/README.md

 workflow logs, release notes, and the binaries should all match.
 You can read the details in the [workflow source][workflow].

-No third-party GitHub Actions have been used in this workflow, to protect against supply-chain attacks.
+Minimal third-party GitHub Actions have been used in this workflow, to protect against supply-chain attacks.
+The following actions are used:

+ - mxschmitt/action-tmate: Used only on failure to debug failed builds, and only if debug is configured at the repo level.

 # Triggering a build